-TestAmerica West Sacramento's Quality Assurance Manual (QAM) is a document prepared to define the overall policies, organization objectives and functional responsibilities for achieving TestAmerica's data quality goals.
+TestAmerica San Francisco's Quality Assurance Manual (QAM) is a document prepared to define the overall policies, organization objectives and functional responsibilities for achieving TestAmerica's data quality goals.
 The laboratory maintains a local perspective in its scope of services and client relations and maintains a national perspective in terms of quality.

-The QAM has been prepared to assure compliance with The NELAC Institute (TNI) Standard, dated 2009, Volume 1 Modules 2 and 4, and ISO/IEC Guide 17025:2005(E).
+The QAM has been prepared to assure compliance.
 In addition, the policies and procedures outlined in this manual are compliant with TestAmerica's Corporate Quality Management Plan (CQMP) and the various accreditation and certification programs listed in Appendix 3.
 The CQMP provides a summary of TestAmerica's quality and data integrity system.
 It contains requirements and general guidelines under which all TestAmerica facilities shall conduct their operations.